George Wright (organist)

-George Wright (August 28, 1920 in Orland, California – May 10, 1998 in Glendale, California) was an American musician, possibly the most famous virtuoso of the theatre organ of the modern era.
+George Wright (born George Wilbur Wright, August 28, 1920 – May 10, 1998) was an American musician, undoubtedly the most famous virtuoso of the theatre organ of the modern era.

 Wright was best known for his virtuoso performances on the huge Wurlitzer theater pipe organs at the famed Fox Theater on Market Street in San Francisco and the ornate Paramount Theaters in both New York City and Oakland.
 In the early 1940s he was an active performer on radio, first on the west coast; in 1944 he was transferred to New York City by NBC, and played numerous radio shows from 1944-1951.
 In 1948 he was hired as solo organist at the Paramount Theatre in Times Square.
 He left New York in 1951.
 The early 50s brought fame via his iconic recordings on HIFI Records, using the 5-manual Wurlitzer originally from the Paradise Theatre, Chicago, installed in the home of HIFI owner Richard Vaughn.
 The 60s brought more fame through his recordings (primarily on the DOT label) on the organ sponsored by Leslie organ speaker inventor Don Leslie and installed in his warehouse on S. Fair Oaks Blvd. in South Pasadena.
 In the 70s, he installed a theatre pipe organ in his home in the Hollywood Hills, where he recorded numerous LPs on the BANDA label in the 1980s and early 90s.
 He concertized widely across the United States.
 He also played two concerts in the UK (one on a Conn electronic organ, as a Conn promotional event, the other on the Wurlitzer organ in the Gaumont State Theatre, Kilburn, London).

 Early years

-George Wright learned to play the piano at an early age from his mother, who was a private music teacher.
+Wright was born George Wilbur Wright on August 28, 1920, in Orland, California, the son of parents Lulu Ethel (née Spears 12 January 1900 – 15 February 1975) and John Charles Wright (25 November 1895 – 7 November 1966).
+His mother was a private music teacher.
+Wright learned to play the piano at an early age from his mother.
 His mother also was a movie accompanist on the piano for silent movies played at the Orland Theatre.

 He grew up in Stockton and Sacramento, where he graduated from Grant Union High School in 1938.
 Wright helped install a theater organ at Grant High that still remains and plays.